How to Apply | FAQs | Grant-writing Advice | Apply

 We are open to any genre or type of film.
 In choosing our grantees, we are biased toward the following:

-- People who do not have access to other resources.
+- Projects who do not have access to other resources.

 - Films that are daring, unique, intelligent, soulful, honest, and brilliant.